DinaLo44/react-portfolio/README.md

 Finally, in the "Resume" section, the user can see a table that contains my technical skills and a link to download my resume if desired.

 # Technologies
-The technologies I used in this project are React and Node/NPM packages.
+The technologies I used in this project are React, JavaScript, HTML, CSS, and Node/NPM packages.

 # Portfolio's Appearance:
 ![portfolio.png](https://github.com/DinaLo44/react-portfolio/blob/main/src/images/portfolio.png)